-Late last year I wrote a post based on two recent reports using government data to document the seriousness of the financial squeeze on Millennials (Young and Poor in America, December, 2011).
+Late last year I wrote a post based on two recent reports using government data to document the seriousness of the financial squeeze on Millennials (Young and Poor in America).
 The bottom line?
 There isn’t much of a bottom line for today’s young adults.

 Factors impacting their pockets are fewer jobs, lower earnings, poorer job quality in terms of benefits, higher debt, and higher costs for education, rent and health care.
 The data is a clear warning to marketers counting on discretionary dollars from young adults to jumpstart their industries out of recession.
 It’s not gonna happen.

 It found 20-somethings in 2005 were worse off than those of 1975 in every area except education, and even the trends for educational access are alarming.

 Typical earnings (in constant dollars) for young men have declined over the course of a generation, falling 19 percent between 1975 and 2005 and falling 34% for young men without a college degree.
 Typical earnings for young women increased a mere 4 percent over the same period.
 Much of the decline came recently, between 2001 and 2005, despite increases in educational attainment.

 Just How Bad Is It?